 Once accepted in a course or program the student receives a Letter of Acceptance issued by a University/College.
 The immigration officer will accept this letter only if the issuing institute is a Designated Learning Institute(DLI).One should ensure that the letter of acceptance mentions all details about the Student, the Institute, DLI Number, Type, of course, being pursued, estimated duration of the course, Full-time or Part-time, Course fee, Expiry date for The Letter of Acceptance etc. When applying to enter Canada for English as a Second Language(ESL) or French as a Second Language(FSL) course which is a prerequisite for another program in Canada then the applicant might be issued a Conditional Letter of Acceptance and is acceptable for gaining the study permit.

-A valid passport or travel document along with 2 passport size photos are generally enough as proofs of identity but in certain rare cases additional identification may be required .
+A valid passport or travel document along with 2 passport size photos is the requirement.
+Occasionally there may be a requirement for additional identification.